Anne Cameron Mediation

 Mediation and Collaborative Solutions to Legal Issues

 Collaborative family law and Collaborative Divorce is a formal, legal, and recognized way to resolve divorce or family law issues.
-I am a trained professional at Cameron Law in Park City, Utah who helps to reduce conflicts while a family is going through divorce or custody arrangements.
+I am a trained professional at Cameron Law with offices in in Park City, Utah, and Salt Lake City, Utah, who helps to reduce conflicts while a family is going through divorce or custody arrangements.

 Agreements are made using a transparent process (open sharing of information between both sides).
 This process removes the option of going to court and having a judge decide on how your family will move forward.

 I am trained as a collaborative professional and can help families move through difficult transitions with reduced conflict and hostility.
 I put the needs of the families and children first.

 For more than 10 years, I have seen divorce and how it impacts families and communities every day.
 I believe that collaborative family law can be the answer for many families.
 Children of divorce suffer more than anyone realizes, and traditional divorce does nothing to protect them from trauma.
 Collaborative family law is focused on saving children from the conflict that is between their parents.

 This 5-minute video shows what divorce is like for many children and why I am such advocates for collaborative resolutions.
 Please take 5 minutes to watch it if you are contemplating divorce.

 Learn more about Collaborative Family Law and Collaborative Divorce by watching this video from the International Academy of Collaborative Professionals: